Effective AGM Belief Contraction: A Journey beyond the Finitary Realm (Technical Report): Finite Representation and its Limits

 Let now $m$ be the maximum over all $m_i$ for $i=1,\ldots,n$.
 Then each of the models $M_i$ satisfies $\bigvee_{k=0}^{m} \Next[k] p$.
 Thus, $\bigvee_{k=0}^{m} \Next[k] p$ is in the theory represented by the models $M_1,\ldots, M_n$.
 But this formula is not in $\Cn{\Finally p}$, so we arrive at a contradiction. \end{proof} \end{toappendix}

-Given that the expressiveness of these two well-established strategies of finite representations is incomparable, it is not clear whether in general, and specifically in non-finitary logics, there exists a method capable of finitely representing all theories, therefore capturing the whole expressiveness of the logic.
-Towards answering this question, we provide a definition that is broad enough to conceptualise all forms of finite representation.
+Given the incomparable expressiveness of these two well-established strategies of finite representations, it is not clear whether in general, and specifically in non-finitary logics, there exists a method capable of finitely representing all theories, therefore capturing the whole expressiveness of the logic.
+Towards answering this question, we provide a broad definition to conceptualise finite representation.

 A finite representation for a theory can been seen as a finite word, i.e., a \emph{code}, from a fixed finite alphabet $\Sigma_\textnormal{C}$.
-For example, the codes $c_1 := \{a, b\}$ and $c_2 := \{a, a \to b\}$ are finite words in the language of set theory, and both represent the theory $\CnFun(\{a \land b\})$.
+For example, the codes $c_1 := \texttt{\string{a, b\string}}$ and $c_2 := \texttt{\string{a, a$\to$b\string}}$ are finite words in the language of set theory, and both represent the theory $\CnFun(\{a \land b\})$.
 The set of all codes, i.e., of all finite words over $\Sigma_\textnormal{C}$, is denoted by $\Sigma_\textnormal{C}^*$.
 In this sense, a method of finite representation is a mapping $f$ from codes in $\Sigma_\textnormal{C}^*$ to theories.
 The pair $(\Sigma_\textnormal{C},f)$ is called an \emph{encoding}.